 While there are three public sites in Hart County where you can launch or end your trip, to pass the 300 Springs site you’ll need to make arrangements ahead to access the privately-operated Lynn Camp Launch.
 And if you need equipment and livery access, we have options for that, too – Big Buffalo Crossing Canoe & Kayak and The Lone Wolf.

 After a fun day off paddling, treat yourself to a little of Hart County!
 Grab something to eat at a local restaurant.
-Stop by Jammin’ on the Porch at the Bookstore in historic downtown Horse Cave on Thursday evenings at 6 pm.
+Stop by Jammin’ on the Porch at the historic Thomas House downtown Horse Cave on Thursday evenings at 6 pm.